-• What are some of the key top tips that stood out to you when watching the video?
+• What are some of the key top tips in terms of self-care and coping strategies that stood out to you when watching the video?
 YOU DON'T HAVE TO BE AN EXPERT TO SPEAK ABOUT MENTAL HEALTH, JUST SHOWING YOU CARE CAN BE A POWERFUL THING.